Trevor Hoffman: 2007–2008

 Hoffman was first major leaguer to reach 500 saves.

 On April 28, 2007, in a 3–2 win over the Dodgers, Hoffman earned a save and pitched in his 803rd game for the Padres, breaking the MLB record for games pitched for one team.
-The record was previously held by both Walter Johnson of the Washington Senators and Elroy Face of the Pittsburgh Pirates.
+The record was previously held by both Walter Johnson of the Washington Senators and Elroy Face of the Pirates.
 On June 6 against the Dodgers, Hoffman became the first pitcher in MLB history to log 500 saves after the Padres' 5–2 victory.
 Hoffman was awarded the Delivery Man of the Month for May after converting all 11 of his save opportunities and allowing no earned runs in 13 games.
 On July 1, Hoffman was named to the NL All-Star Team for the sixth time in his career.
 On September 8 against the Colorado Rockies, Hoffman struck-out Todd Helton swinging on a 74-mph change-up for his 1,000th career strikeout, becoming the eighth reliever to reach the mark.
 On September 27, Hoffman picked up his 40th save of the 2007 season, marking his ninth season with 40 saves, a Major League record.
 On September 29, one strike away from clinching the Padres third consecutive playoff berth, Hoffman surrendered a tying, two-out triple in the ninth inning to Tony Gwynn Jr., son of legendary Padres Hall of Famer Tony Gwynn.
 The Padres would lose 4–3 in the 11th inning to the Milwaukee Brewers.
 On October 1, in the Padres' wild card tie-breaker game against the Rockies, Hoffman blew his second straight save opportunity and his team's 8–6 lead in the 13th inning.
 He took the loss when he allowed the game-winning run to score on a sacrifice fly.
 For the season, he converted 42 saves in 49 opportunities while posting a 4–5 mark and 2.98 ERA.
 His 42 saves were the third most in the NL.
 A couple of weeks after the end of the season, Hoffman had minor arthroscopic surgery on his pitching elbow to remove bone chips.
 He said it was unrelated to his pitching performance at the end of the season.